mtp9k/New_York_Motor_Vehicle_Collisions_Crashes/README.md

 # New_York_Motor_Vehicle_Collisions_Crashes
+This project is EDA of the City of New York Crash data set.

 Information on this dataset is found thought the NYC open data project.
 This dataset contains information from police reports "where someone is injured or killed, or where there is at least $1000 worth of damage".
 In this project I will explore the relationships of month, year, and location with the number of persons killed.